 Andrew: It’s great to be here.
 I think it’s, it’s been about two years since we, yeah, I was,

 Harry: I went back.
-I was looking at, I was like, when, when did we record the last show?
+I was looking at-, I was like, when, when did we record the last show?
 I’m like, Oh my, two years.
-And two years in the world of data is like,
+And two years in the world of data is like, I don’t know

-Andrew: I don’t know from the technology perspective, we’ve actually, let’s see, in those two years, we’ve probably made about a hundred new releases, new iterations of our software over that time.
+Andrew: It’s an eternity you know, from a technology perspective, we’ve actually, let’s see, in those two years, we’ve probably made about a hundred new releases, new iterations of our software over that time.

 And so imagine, imagine like, you know, getting a hundred new versions of your car and of course technology just moves that fast.

 Harry: Yeah, no, I, it’s funny because I have this conversation with people regularly of like, you know, Well, you know, is this software done?
 I’m like, listen, it’s software.
 It’s never done.
 Right?

 Andrew: Yeah.
 And so while it, it, it certainly depends.
 I think on how the software is deployed.
 I mean, there’s, um, you know, as the guys built a lot of software systems, I’ve worked on, for example, early in my career in large scale, uh, telephony systems, the software systems that power, the nation’s telephone calls.

 And that’s an example where you do a bunch of work, you do a bunch of testing, you deploy it and you don’t touch it.
 Uh, in some cases for years, Uh, aircraft are very similar, right?

 Andrew: Like cause changes.
 Um, you know, you would, for example, the software that powers your x-ray machine, you probably, you probably don’t want that to change that often.

 Um, but there are places where, of course, you can dynamically change software know even multiple times a day.
 Right.
 Um, and uh, historically that’s been more in web-based applications, right?
 If you, if you go back to a website and you reopen your web browser, that software can change.
 And it’s a very little, little risk.